kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 By default the manufacturer is the first word of the car name but this is not perfect.
 However next two levels can fix it.

-* Next there is base plugin data which is either bundled by the plugin in the download or it's generated from game files.
+* Next there is base plugin data which is either bundled by the plugin with the download or it's generated from game files.
-At the moment base data is provided for ACC (which matches v1.x data) and it can be generated for AC ([more information about it](#read-car-information)).
+At the moment base data is provided for ACC (which matches v1.x data) and it can be generated for AC ([more information about it](#assetto-corsa)).
+Main reason for this middle layer is so that the the plugin could update and improve the data without deleting user overrides.

 * Finally a user can override any of the car settings.
+These are persistent between plugin updates.

 !!! tip "TL;DR"